A Quick Guide To Mobile Programmatic Advertising

 The RTB mobile format is an open platform where advertisers can buy the auction’s price that suits them.
 Most of these impressions are based on reliable data about the type of target audience, including demographic information, preferences, type of mobile device, and other key factors.

 RTBs do not establish a single format for the exchange environment; there are other exchange intermediaries.
 Open exchanges are available to all Advertisers, while closed RTBs offer various types of exclusive advertising inventory.
+Header bidding platforms provide a mechanism for publishers to sell their ad inventory more effectively in the mobile programmatic advertising ecosystem.

 Another popular option is Programmatic Direct, which sells advertisements at a flat rate.
 This is a more exclusive market than the typical Open Auction.
 Direct programmatic allows Publishers to sell their ad space to a wide variety of clients, including advertisers and agencies, at a flat rate.
 It may include an invite-only option, whereby the publisher selects specific ad impression buyers who are eligible to purchase the most valuable and sought-after ad space.
 This type of mobile programmatic allows publishers and advertisers to fulfill the terms of the deal based on a unique ID, which serves as a guarantor of which specific inventory will display ads.